inovector/mixpost-auth/README.md

 To create a new user, you can run this command: `php artisan mixpost-auth:create` and follow the instructions.

+## Delete a user

+To delete a user, you can run this command: `php artisan mixpost-auth:delete example@mail.com`.

 ## Change user password

 To change user password, you can run this command: `mixpost-auth:password example@mail.com` and follow the instructions.